-- 10. Invites Member States to support and provide adequate resources to UNODC for promoting the use and application of the updated Model Strategies and Practical Measures; - 11.
-Urges Member States to take into account the special needs and vulnerabilities of women within the criminal justice system, especially those in detention, pregnant female inmates and children born to women in detention, including, inter alia, through the development of policies and programmes to address such needs, taking into account relevant international standards and norms; - 12.
-Also urges Member States to assist women victims of violence when the facts evidence a legitimate self-defence response to violence or threats of violence made against them, and to ensure that those women have access to adequate legal representation; - 13.
-Invites Member States to establish a multidisciplinary, coordinated response to sexual assault that includes specially trained police, prosecutors, forensic examiners and victim support services to contribute to the well-being of the victim and increase the likelihood of the successful apprehension, prosecution and conviction of the offender, and to prevent revictimization; - 14.
-Encourages Member States to design and support programmes to empower women, both politically and economically, and to assist in preventing violence against women, in particular through their participation in decision-making processes; - 15.
-Calls upon Member States to set up and strengthen mechanisms for the systematic collection of data on violence against women with a view to assessing the scope and prevalence of such violence and to guiding the design of effective crime prevention and criminal justice responses; - 16.
-Urges Member States and invites the institutes of the United Nations Crime Prevention and Criminal Justice Programme network to continue offering training and capacity-building opportunities, in particular for practitioners working in the fields of crime prevention and criminal justice and providers of support services to victims of violence against women and to make available and disseminate information on successful intervention models, preventive programmes and other practices; - 17.
-Requests UNODC to intensify efforts to ensure the widest possible dissemination of the updated Model Strategies and Practical Measures, including through the development or revision of relevant tools, such as handbooks, training manuals, programmes and modules, and invites Member States and other donors to provide extrabudgetary contributions for such a purpose, in accordance with the rules and procedures of the United Nations; - 18.
-Invites UNODC to strengthen coordination in its activities in the area of violence against women with other relevant entities of the United Nations system, particularly the United Nations Development Fund for Women (UNIFEM), the Division for the Advancement of Women of the Secretariat, the United Nations
+- 13. Invites Member States to establish a multidisciplinary, coordinated response to sexual assault that includes specially trained police, prosecutors, judges, forensic examiners and victim support services to contribute to the well-being of the victim and increase the likelihood of the successful apprehension, prosecution and conviction of the offender and to prevent revictimization; - 14.
+Encourages Member States to design and support programmes to empower women, both politically and economically, in order to assist in preventing violence against women, in particular through their participation in decision-making processes; - 15.
+Calls upon Member States to set up and strengthen mechanisms for the systematic collection of data on violence against women with a view to assessing the scope and prevalence of such violence and to guiding the design, implementation and funding of effective crime prevention and criminal justice responses; - 16.
+Urges Member States and the United Nations system to give attention to, and encourages greater international cooperation in, systematic research and the collection, analysis and dissemination of data, including data disaggregated by sex, age and other relevant information, on the extent, nature and consequences of violence against women and on the impact and effectiveness of policies and programmes for combating violence, welcomes in that context the establishment of the Secretary-General's coordinated database on violence against women, 16 and urges Member States and the United Nations system to regularly provide information for inclusion in the database; - 17.
+Calls upon the United Nations Office on Drugs and Crime to support national efforts to promote the empowerment of women and gender equality in order to enhance national efforts to eliminate violence against women, including by strengthening throughout its programme of work its crime prevention and criminal justice efforts in response to violence against women; - 18.
+Urges the United Nations Office on Drugs and Crime and Member States and invites the institutes of the United Nations crime prevention and criminal justice programme network to continue to offer training and capacity-building opportunities, in particular for practitioners working in the area of crime prevention and criminal justice and providers of support services to victims of violence against women, and to make available and disseminate information on successful intervention models, preventive programmes and other practices; - 19.
+Requests the United Nations Office on Drugs and Crime to intensify its efforts to ensure the widest possible use and dissemination of the updated Model Strategies and Practical Measures, including through the development or revision of relevant tools, such as handbooks, training manuals, programmes and modules, including online capacity-building modules for each section of the updated Model Strategies and Practical Measures, as an efficient and practical way to disseminate the relevant content, and invites Member States and other donors to provide extrabudgetary contributions for that purpose, in accordance with the rules and procedures of the United Nations; - 20.
+Invites the United Nations Office on Drugs and Crime to strengthen coordination in its activities in the area of violence against women with other relevant entities of the United Nations system, particularly the United Nations